esin87/StarTrek_TNG_Trivia_Game/README.md

 ## Technologies Used

-The technologies used here are HTML5, CSS and JavaScript.
+The technologies used here are HTML5, CSS and vanilla JavaScript.
 The code was passed through the HTML5 Validator and CSS validator and passed both tests.
+Custom Star Trek-themed fonts were downloaded from Font Squirrel.

 ## Installation Instructions

-Please download the folder titled TNG_Trivia, which contains an images folder and fonts folder, as well as the index.html, styles.css, and script.js files that contain all of my code.
+Clone/download the repository to your machine.
 Then open the index.html file in a browser (preferably Google Chrome) to play the game.

-## User Stories

-The home page of my game contains an "about" module, giving the user instructions and defining the objectives.
-My user will be able to click an "Engage!" button that will begin the game.
-The user will answer ten multiple choice questions about Star Trek: TNG, and accumulate points for correct answers.
-They will see their score progress and be given their final score at the end.
-The user will be able to reset the game to play the game.

 ## Wireframes

-My wireframe drawings are at this [link](https://github.com/esin87/StarTrek_TNG_Trivia_Game/blob/master/Star%20Trek%20Trivia%20Game%20Wireframes.pdf).
+My wireframe drawings can be found here [link](assets/wireframes.pdf).

 ## Problems